 If your business is in a position to, it is worth reviewing your benefits package.
 In the current job market, competition is fierce.
 A good salary alone is not enough to attract top talent.

 It’s important to remember that not all benefits are monetary.
-For example, one of the most attractive benefits to employees is flexible work hours.
+For example, one of the most attractive benefits to employees is flexible, or remote working options.
 This can be implemented relatively easily, without too much disruption to your business.
 But to candidates, will make your offer much more attractive than saying the job comes with no benefits at all.

 3 – Establish a Strong Employer Brand